-GENE 529: Psychosocial Aspects of Genetic Counseling (3 credits) Merrill and faculty
+GENE 529: Psychosocial Aspects of Genetic Counseling Monica Nardini and Michelle Merrill

 Fundamental principles regarding the psychosocial aspect of birth defects and genetic disease, its psychological and social impact on the individual and family are presented.
 Topics include the genetic counseling interview process, issues regarding pregnancy, chronicity, death and loss.
 The impact of cultural issues are addressed.
 Resources for families are also explored.
 Basic interviewing and genetic counseling skills are practiced through role plays and actual interviewing situations.